 Size: 1.4 inches L x 0.89 inches W x 0.44 inches D

 At $179.95 the Fitbit Charge 5 is $29.95 more than the Fitbit Charge 4 was when it hit the market.
-Like the Charge 4, it’s got in-built GPS, but for the newer model, Fitbit has added a bright, always-on color touch screen, an electrodermal activity sensor (EDA), an electrocardiogram sensor (ECG), and a new metric called "Daily Readiness Score".
-At the time of testing, the Daily Readiness Score and the ECG heart monitoring weren’t actually switched on, with Fitbit saying they’ll be ‘coming soon’.
+Like the Charge 4, it’s got in-built GPS, but for the newer model, Fitbit has added a bright, always-on color touch screen, an electrodermal activity sensor (EDA), an electrocardiogram sensor (ECG), and a new metric called "Daily Readiness Score", which helps wearers to work out more intuitively.
+This review has been updated now the Daily Readiness Score and the ECG functions are available on the tracker.

 - The best cheap fitness trackers